-The scholarship was renamed to the Mildred Church Dandridge Memorial Scholarship in 2016 after the passing of Mildred Church Dandridge, an instrumental team member in the founding of The School of Environmental Leadership in 2011.
+The scholarship was renamed the Mildred Church Dandridge Memorial Scholarship in 2016 in honor of her passing.
+She was an instrumental team member in the founding of The School of Environmental Leadership in 2011.

-The School of Environmental Leadership appreciates all donations that help continue the legacy of Mildred Church Dandridge.
+The School of Environmental Leadership appreciates all donations to help continue the legacy of Mildred Church Dandridge.
+Donations to this scholarship are tax deductible.You can make a donation here.

 In Memoriam: Mildred Church Dandridge

-Mildred was fundamental to the forming of SEI and helped write one of the first SEI grants in 1999.
+Mildred was fundamental to the formation of SEI and helped write one of the first SEI grants in 1999.
 She acted as SEI’s Education Program Director until 2007, working with countless schools and engaging youth in their communities.
-She worked diligently to build SEI programs, where she engaged elementary through high school students to be part of the climate solution.
-She taught high school students to assess small business energy use, developed a year-long suite of curriculum scaffolding climate instruction for 4th and 5th graders.
+She worked diligently to build SEI programs, where she inspired elementary through high school students to be part of the climate solution.
+She taught high school students to assess small business energy use and developed a year-long suite of curriculum scaffolding climate instruction for 4th and 5th graders.
 She worked with countless districts to use their facilities as a teaching tool, helping reduce energy use in schools through student and staff behavior change.
-Though she “retired” in 2007, she still remained a member of the SEI team and ran our Building Operators Certification Program and helped launch The SEL.
-Mildred wrote key curriculum for both SEI and The SEL and assisted in laying the foundation for curriculum to receive University of California A-G approval for The SEL, as well as obtaining college credit for the courses.
+Though she “retired” in 2007, she still remained a member of the SEI, ran our Building Operators Certification Program and helped launch The SEL.
+Mildred wrote key curriculum for both SEI and The SEL, and assisted in laying the foundation for curriculum to receive University of California A-G approval for The SEL, as well as obtaining college credit for the courses.
 Throughout these contributions, Mildred sought ways to help train young people to take a clearly defined environmental leadership role in their communities.

 As instrumental as Mildred was in establishing SEI and The SEL, it is her heart of gold and vibrant smile that we will miss the most.
 Mildred put her voice and action behind her values and gave 200% to these organizations.
 Many of us at The SEL have worked alongside Mildred for years and miss her immensely.